rixiobarrios/react-component-lifecycle/cheatsheet.md

 from a member of the React team at Facebook gives more detail.

 Another common use for `componentDidMount` is to bind event listeners to your component.
-You can then remove the event listeners in `componentWillUnmount`.
+You need to remove the event listeners in `componentWillUnmount` in order to avoid memory leaks.
 For example, you could bind and unbind an event listener for a drag-drop component.